mitsuba-renderer/drjit/docs/loops.rst

    providing the :cpp:class:`Loop` class.
-The class must be instantiated with the list of variables that are modified by the loop iteration, and the loop stopping condition should then be wrapped into the `.cond()` member:
+The class must be instantiated with the list of variables that are modified by the loop iteration, and the loop stopping condition should then be wrapped into its :cpp:func:`Loop::cond()`
+   method:

    .. code-block:: cpp